dbdesign-students-spring2024/5-database-design-Ruojin-song/README.md

 | 5                       | 4                           | 2                        | 65    |
 ...|...|...|...|

-In the context of the grade table, the primary key is the grade_id.
-However, we have a transitive dependency between the assignment_id, student_id, and grade.
-So I split the table into many tables in 4NF.
+However, in this table, one grade_id can be assigned to multiple assignments and multiple students.
+It is not in 4NF, since there are multi-valued denpendencies.
+So I decided to split it into other tables.

 The first one is `assignment_student` table